 We tried the 2006 Brick Angel Sauvignon Blanc.
 This is a fun light wine and very easy to drink.
 Very refreshing to sip while chilled on a 100 degree day.
 Subtle citrus notes on the bouquet including lime, lemon and grapefruit lead to palate with a rounded mouth feel.
 Grassy notes, more citrus and some melon characteristics show mid palate through to the finish.
 Lingers with herbal and mineral qualities and even some very subtle hints of toast.
 Multiple Sauvignon Blanc clones were used in this wine; it was whole cluster pressed and fermented in stainless and neutral oak barrels.
 Definitely serve this wine chilled – besides a pool and patio sipper wine, it will pair well with spicy foods and also sea food.

-As of the time of this review, look for two other wines in production, the 2006 Cabernet Sauvignon Rose (not a common wine in Napa), and the 2006 Littlefoot, a proprietary blend of Petite Syrah, Syrah and Zinfandel.
+As of the time of this review, look for two other wines in production, the 2006 Brick Angel Cabernet Sauvignon rosé (not a common wine in Napa), and the 2006 Brick Angel Littlefoot, a proprietary blend of Petite Syrah, Syrah and Zinfandel.
 Brick Angel may at some point work with other very small wineries to open a collective tasting room in the town of Yountville.
 We will be on top of this if it develops and will be among the first to taste whenever they open.
 While not open to the public this is a great chance to try very limited production “lighter” Napa wines at a very affordable price point.
 In the meantime, visit: http://brickangel.googlepages.com